MarcLohfink/MARBLEWiki/docfx_project/wiki/Getting-Started.md

-First of all make sure that you have installed MARBLE as stated in <a href="Install-&-Setup.md">Install & Setup</a>.
+First of all make sure that you have installed MARBLE as stated in <a href="Install-&-Setup">Install & Setup</a>.

 # Open MARBLE Creator